Korean Chinese cuisine: Dishes

 Dumplings are also served at Korean-Chinese restaurants, usually a pan-fried cross between Chinese jiaozi and Korean mandu.
-Dried red-chili flakes are provided to season food or mixed with soy sauce.
+Dried red chili flakes are provided to season food or mixed with soy sauce.

 Koreans traditionally eat Chinese food with a side dish of danmuji (yellow pickled radishes) and raw onion dipped in unfried chunjang.
-Kimchi, a Korean staple, is also eaten with Chinese food.
+Kimchi, a Korean staple, is also eaten with Korean-Chinese food.

 Hotteok is a Korean-Chinese food item that is now commonly sold as a street food.